IJEA Bylaws

 Section 7.
 Meetings

-7.01: The Board of Directors shall meet at least three times per year; a fall meeting will be held during the IJEA fall conference, a winter meeting will be held in February or March and a summer meeting will be held prior to the IJEA summer luncheon.
+7.01: The Board of Directors shall meet at least three times per year; a fall meeting will be held during or around the time of the IJEA fall conference, a winter meeting will be held in February or March and a summer meeting will be held prior to the IJEA All-State luncheon.

 7.02: Meetings of a committee may be called when needed by the chairperson of said committee.